winterreigndev/winterreigndev/README.md

 *   🤝  I'm open to collaborating on interesting projects
 *   🔭  I'm currently working on building my portfolio
 *   ⚡  Other Experience: Wordpress, Photoshop
 *   ❓   Course Assignments: If you are looking to inquire about my skills in a specific course certificate, let me know as I have every single assignment on my github but private.
-The Projects are public, but the assignment material if it had been a purchased course, are private.
+The Projects are public, but the assignment material if it had been a purchased course, is all kept private.

 ### Skills